 I have had many labels in my life, but never really one single profession: I have worked in academia (my first ever job), in research and training, in policy-making, and NGO management.
+More recently, I completed a specialization in positive psychology.
 Today I am an entrepreneur, a compassionate lover, a fan of scuba-diving and movies, an enthusiastic believer in coaching and that we can all learn and go beyond wherever we are now, no matter how good (or bad) it may feel.

 I am a life and career strategist!
 I believe in making things happen.
 No, not every dream can come true, but if you can imagine a way of making it happen, then you probably can indeed.
 Make a plan!
 But be flexible.